Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenfitsgraph)Variance between components</p>
 </div>

-Every model seems to fit the cumulative data pretty well with the exception of the exponential fit and polynomial fit.
+The models seem to fit the cumulative data pretty well with the exception of the exponential fit and polynomial fit.
 There are several ways to evaluate models against one another.
 For linear models, ANOVA is typically your first stop. for non linear models, AIC ^[https://en.wikipedia.org/wiki/Akaike_information_criterion] and BIC are typically used.

 ```r